The Cairngorms Up-Close: Gallery

 Heracleum sphondylium

-Where and when encountered: Blair Athol on 9 June 2024
+Where and when encountered: Blair Atholl on 9 June 2024

 About: Hogweed can be found in a wide range of habitats across the length and breadth of Great Britain.
 The plant's flowers provide a rich feeding ground for numerous species of invertebrates.